 Here are 7 simple ways to keep little ones busy, in a good way:

 1. Turn on Some Gentle Music and Blow Bubbles

-Blowing bubbles is one of the cheapest forms of childhood entertainment, and you can even sneak in some music appreciation benefit by playing some classical music during the activity.
+Blowing bubbles is one of the cheapest forms of childhood entertainment, and you can even sneak in some music appreciation by playing some classical music during the activity.
 We suggest selections by J.S.
 Bach or Mozart.
 By the way, a bubble wand with more than one hole is the secret to a better bubble-blowing experience.